 For the protection of your children, it is mandatory that EVERY visitor stop in the office to report their business.
 No parent is permitted to enter the school and walk the halls or go to a classroom without permission and a visitor pass from the office.
-If you are bringing a lunch, textbook, sweater, etc. to your child, we will call the student down to the office for the

-Page 28 2014-2015 purpose of delivering the item to her/him -or- a staff member will deliver.
-On no occasion should a parent proceed to the classroom on their own.
-With your compliance, we will have DIRECT control over any adults seen in our building to better insure the safety of your child.
+If you are bringing a lunch, textbook, sweater, etc., to your child, we will call the student down to the office for the purpose of delivering the item to her/him.
+On no occasion should a parent proceed to the classroom on his/her own.
+With your compliance, we will have DIRECT control over any adults seen in our building and will be able to better ensure the safety of your child.

 Parents must register at the desk in the office and wear a Visitor badge whenever they visit the school.
 Visitors are discouraged from interrupting the instructional day without a prearranged appointment.
-Buckingham is happy to schedule special visits to any classroom -Within Central Bucks District Board Policy #907, parents wishing to schedule a classroom observation "outside" of Celebrate Education Week, will need to submit a written/emailed note to the principal at least two-days in advance of the observation.
+Teachers will be happy to schedule classroom visits upon request.